-When multiple myeloma is suspected clinically, patients should be tested for the presence of M proteins using a combination of tests that should include a serum protein electrophoresis (SPEP), serum immunofixation (SIFE), and the serum FLC assay.22 Approximately 2% of patients with multiple myeloma have true non-secretory disease and have no evidence of an M protein on any of the above studies.^{5,23} Bone marrow studies at the time of initial diagnosis should include fluorescent in situ hybridization (FISH) probes designed to detect t (11;14), t(4;14), t(14;16), t(6;14), t(14;20), trisomies, and del(17p) (see risk-stratification below).24 Conventional karyotyping to detect hypodiploidy and deletion 13 has value, but if FISH studies are done, additional value in initial risk-stratification is limited.
-Gene expression profiling (GEP) if available can provide additional prognostic value.25 Serum CrossLaps to measure carboxy-terminal collagen crosslinks (CTX) may be useful in assessing bone turnover and to determine adequacy of bisphosphonate therapy.^{26,27} The extent of bone disease is best assessed by low-dose WB-CT or PET/CT imaging.^{7,28} MRI scans are useful in patients with suspected SMM to rule out focal bone marrow lesions that can be seen before true osteolytic disease occurs.
-Also, MRI imaging is useful in assessing extramedullary disease, suspected cord compression, or when detailed imaging of a specific symptomatic area is needed.
+When multiple myeloma is suspected clinically, patients should be tested for the presence of M proteins using a combination of tests that should include a serum protein electrophoresis (SPEP), serum immunofixation (SIFE), and the serum FLC assay.
+22 Approximately 2% of patients with multiple myeloma have true non-secretory disease and have no evidence of an M protein on any of the above studies.
+Bone marrow studies at the time of initial diagnosis should include fluorescent in situ hybridization (FISH) probes designed to detect t(11;14), t(4;14), t(14:16), t(6:14), t(14:20), trisomies, and del(17p) (see Risk-Stratification below).
+Conventional karyotyping to detect hypodiploidy and deletion 13 has value, but if FISH studies are done, additional value in initial risk-stratification is limited.
+Gene expression profiling (GEP) if available can provide additional prognostic value.
+Serum CrossLaps to measure carboxyterminal collagen crosslinks (CTX) may be useful in assessing bone turnover and to determine adequacy of bisphosphonate therapy.
+26,27 The extent of bone disease is best assessed by low-dose WB-CT or PET/CT imaging.
+7,28 MRI scans are useful in patients with suspected SMM to rule out focal bone marrow lesions that can be seen before true osteolytic disease occurs.
+MRI imaging is also useful in assessing extramedullary disease, suspected cord compression, or when detailed imaging of a specific symptomatic area is needed.
 Conventional skeletal survey is less sensitive than low-dose WB-CT and PET/CT and recommended only if resources for more advanced imaging are not available.

-The M protein is considered to be measurable if it is $\geq 1 \text{ g/dL}$ in the serum and or $\geq 200 \text{ mg/day}$ in the urine.
+The M protein is considered to be measurable if it is ≥1gm/dL in the serum and or ≥200 mg/day in the urine.
 The M protein level is monitored by SPEP and serum FLC assay to assess treatment response every month while on therapy, and every 3-4 months when off-therapy.
-The serum FLC assay is particularly useful in patients who lack a measurable M protein, provided the FLC ratio is abnormal and the involved FLC level is $\geq 100 \text{ mg/L}^{29}$ Urine protein electrophoresis is recommended at least once every 3-6 months, to follow the urine M protein level as well as to detect other renal complications that may result in albuminuria.
-Response to therapy assessment and minimal residual disease (MRD) evaluation is based on the revised International Myeloma Working Group uniform response criteria.30
+The serum FLC assay is particularly useful in patients who lack a measurable M protein, provided the FLC ratio is abnormal and the involved FLC level is ≥100 mg/L. Urine protein electrophoresis is recommended at least once every 3-6 months, to follow the urine M protein level as well as to detect other renal complications that may result in albuminuria.
+Response to therapy assessment and minimal residual disease (MRD) evaluation is based on the revised International Myeloma Working Group uniform response criteria.

-3 | MOLECULAR CLASSIFICATION
+MOLECULAR CLASSIFICATION

-Although multiple myeloma is still considered a single disease, it is in reality a collection of several different cytogenetically distinct plasma cell malignancies (Table 2).^{31,32} On FISH studies of the bone marrow, approximately 40% of multiple myeloma is characterized by the presence of trisomies in the neoplastic plasma cells (trisomic multiple myeloma), while most of the rest have a translocation involving the immunoglobulin heavy chain (IgH) locus on chromosome 14q32 (IgH translocated multiple myeloma).33-36 A small proportion of patients have both trisomies and IgH translocations.
+Although multiple myeloma is still considered a single disease, it is in reality a collection of several different cytogenetically distinct plasma cell malignancies (Table 2).
+31,32 On fluorescent in situ hybridization (FISH) studies of the bone marrow, approximately 40% of multiple myeloma is characterized by the presence of trisomies in the neoplastic plasma cells (trisomic multiple myeloma), while most of the rest have a translocation involving the immunoglobulin heavy chain (IgH) locus on chromosome 14q32 (IgH translocated multiple myeloma).
+33-36 A small proportion of patients have both trisomies and IgH translocations.
 Trisomies and IgH translocations are considered primary cytogenetic abnormalities and occur at the time of establishment of MGUS.
-In addition, other cytogenetic changes termed secondary cytogenetic abnormalities arise along the disease course of multiple myeloma, including gain(1q), del(1p), del(17p), del (13), RAS mutations, and secondary translocations involving MYC.
+In addition, other cytogenetic changes termed secondary cytogenetic abnormalities arise along the disease course of multiple myeloma, including gain(1q), del(1p), del(17p), del(13), RAS mutations, and secondary translocations involving MYC.
 Both primary and secondary cytogenetic abnormalities can influence disease course, response to therapy, and prognosis.
-Importantly, the interpretation and impact of cytogenetic abnormalities in multiple myeloma vary depending on the disease phase in which they are detected (Table 3).37
+Importantly, the interpretation and impact of cytogenetic abnormalities in multiple myeloma vary depending on the disease phase in which they are detected(Table 3).

-4 | PROGNOSIS AND RISK STRATIFICATION
+PROGNOSIS AND RISK STRATIFICATION